wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

 - [x] pass execution context to emit_llm_call_started/completed
 - [ ] Batch node creation and edge creation
+- [ ] Extract some common payload types for the eventsApi.ts

 ## Ideas for events